biemond/com.athom.philipsair/README.md

 # Philips Air purifier

-Added support for Philip AIR purifiers, it should work for all the philips air devices but I could only test it on
+Added support for Philip AIR purifiers, it should work for all the philips air devices but we tested it on
+- AC5659/10 air purifier
-- AC5659_10
+- AC3259/10 air purifier
+- AC3829/10 Humidifier and air purifier

 ## Device
 For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier.

 When there is a powerloss or the purifier was restarted then also the device need to be re-added in the homey app, this is because the shared key between the purifier and homey is added only once.

+### Actions
+- light_intensity, Light level ring
+- button_lights, Display enabled
+- purifier_mode, Purifier mode

-Sensors
+### Sensors
 - latest_retrieval_date
 - measure_pm25
 - measure_iaql